LieberInstitute/Visium_SPG_AD/code/05_deploy_app_wholegenome/www/documentation_sce_layer.md

 ## Common options

 * `Model results`: the statistical modeling results to use.
 We computed three different types of models:
-  1. `enrichment`: one spatial domain against all the the other spatial domains.
-Results in t-statistics.
+  1. `enrichment`: one pathological category against all the other 6 pathological categories.
+Results in t-statistics. `n_Ab`, for example, represents enriched and depleted genes in the `n_Ab` (`next_Ab`) category against all the other 6 pathological categories based on this enrichment modeling method.
-  2. `pairwise`: one spatial domain against another one.
+  2. `pairwise`: one pathological category against another one.
 Results in t-statistics with two-sided p-values.
+SNF8 in `Ab` vs `both`, for example, compares gene expression of SNF8 between the `Ab` (`Abeta`) and `both` (both `Abeta` and `pTau`) categories.
-  3. `anova`: changes among the spatial domains (adjusting for the mean expression) using the data from all spatial domains (`all`).
-Note that great changes between the white matter and grey matter will greatly influence these results.
+  3. `anova`: changes among the pathological categories (adjusting for the mean expression) using the data from all 7 pathological categories (`full`) after dropping pathology-associated spots in the white matter layer (`noWM`).

 ## Reduced dim

-In this panel you can visualize the spatial domain-level data (`sce_pseudo`) across reduced dimensionality representations derived from the gene expression data from the spatial domain-level pseudo-bulked data.
+In this panel you can visualize the pathology-level data (`sce_pseudo`) across reduced dimensionality representations derived from the gene expression data from the pathology-level pseudo-bulked data.
 Select which dimensionality reduction method to use with `Reduced Dimension` (PCA, MDS or with the `scater::runPCA` function which provides more stable results and shows the percent of variable explained).
 Then use `Color by` to choose which variable to color data by, which can be useful to identify groups of pseudo-bulked samples.
 The options are:

-* `BayesSpace`: the main spatial domain resolution used in this website
-* `age`: age of the n = 10 donors
+* `age`: age of death of n = 3 donors with AD.
-* `diagnosis`: all donors are neurotypical controls in this dataset
+* `APOe`: APOE genotype of n = 3 donors with AD.
+* `BCrating`: Braak and CERAD metrics of n = 3 donors with AD.
+  - `Br3854`: Braak VI and CERAD Frequent.
+  - `Br3873`: Braak V and CERAD Frequent.
+  - `Br3880`: Braak VI and CERAD Frequent.
+* `Diagnosis`: clinical diagnosis of n = 3 donors with AD.
-* `ncells`: number of spots that were combined when pseudo-bulking
+* `ncells`: number of spots that were combined when pseudo-bulking.
-* `position`: whether the sample is from anterior, middle or posterior
+* `path_groups`: 7 pathological categories of AD-related neuropathology.
+* `pmi`: post-mortem interval of n = 3 donors with AD.
+* `race`: race of n = 3 donors with AD.
+* `rin`: RNA integrity number of n = 3 donors with AD.
-* `sample_id`: sample identifier
+* `sample_id`: sample identifier of n = 7 samples from n = 3 donors with AD.
-* `sex`: sex of the n = 10 donors
+* `sex`: sex of n = 3 donors with AD.
-* `subject`: donor identified
+* `subject`: donor brain of n = 3 donors with AD.

 ```{r}
 ## Reproduce locally with